 When you bend your big toe past its normal range of motion, you’re likely to experience a painful sprain.
-This injury often occurs in soccer or when a player misses the ball and kicks the ground.
+This injury often occurs in soccer or other sports when a player accidentally kicks the ground big toe first.
 However, if you’ve recently added jogging or inclines to your walking routine, it’s possible to suffer a toe injury from the added impact.
 Pain from turf toe often flares up during walking or running.
 Turf toe is a legitimate injury – it’s a sprain or tear of the ligaments around your toe.
 If you’re experiencing severe toe pain, get it checked out!

 Foot conditions don’t have to occur within the bones and tendons to be seriously painful.
 Blisters are fluid-filled pockets that occur due to excess moisture or pressure applied to your skin.
 While blisters generally heal on their own over time, they can become serious when the injury isn’t cared for properly.
 It’s especially important for diabetics to examine both feet regularly for blisters and other skin injuries since related nerve damage can make these injuries cause less pain.
 Because of this, blisters can continue to get worse which can lead to serious damage.
 Well-fitting shoes and socks can help to prevent blisters, as well as ensuring that your feet don’t slip and chafe as you walk.
 Padding the area can help as well.